Tejaswi-Thumma/sdf_project/README.md

 Result: 1.285714285714285714285714285714
 ```
 ## Executing using JAR file
-To perform addition, subtraction, multiplication, and division, run the following command:
+To perform add, subtraction, multiplication, and division, run the following command:
 - command: java -cp arbitraryarithmetic/aarithmetic.jar:.
 MyInfArith <int/float> <add/sub/mul/div> <operand1> <operand2>
 ## Installation

 Simply download or clone this repository and add the `AInteger` and `AFloat` classes to your Java project.
-There's no additional installation required.
+There's no addal installation required.

 ## Conclusion
 ### Key Learning